Overview of Medi-Cal Community-Based Adult Services Program

 California’s Community-Based Adult Services (CBAS) Program is an adult day health care program for seniors and adults who are disabled or have chronic medical, cognitive, or behavioral conditions.
 Intended to prevent and delay premature nursing home admissions, supportive services are provided in adult day health care centers that are certified as CBAS centers.
 This includes daytime supervision, nursing services, personal care assistance, and transportation to and from the CBAS center.

 CBAS centers are not located in all CA counties.
-Currently, there are nearly 300 centers within 26 counties: Alameda, Butte, Contra Costa, Fresno, Humboldt, Imperial, Kern, Los Angeles, Merced, Monterey, Napa, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Solano, Stanislaus, Ventura, and Yolo.
+Currently, there are approximately 307 centers within 28 counties: Alameda, Butte, Contra Costa, Fresno, Humboldt, Imperial, Kern, Los Angeles, Madera, Merced, Monterey, Napa, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Solano, Stanislaus, Tulare, Ventura, and Yolo.
 If there is not a CBAS center in one’s county, they may be able to attend a CBAS center in a neighboring county if it is within an hour drive from their home.

 Community-Based Adult Services are not an entitlement.
-This means applicants who meet eligibility requirements are not guaranteed immediate receipt of adult day health care.
 CBAS centers have limited capacity and when capacity is reached, a waitlist forms.
-CBAS centers are individually owned and operated, and therefore, any waitlist(s) that exist are CBAS center specific.
+CBAS centers are individually owned and operated, and therefore, any waitlist(s) that exist are CBAS center-specific.

 The Community-Based Adult Services (CBAS) Program operates under an 1115 Medicaid Waiver called CalAIM (California Advancing and Innovating Medi-Cal).
 In 2012, CBAS replaced the Adult Day Health Care (ADHC) Program.
 CBAS is an available benefit for persons enrolled in CA’s State Plan Medicaid.
 In California, the Medicaid program is called Medi-Cal.